kudelabs/method_proxy/README.markdown

 ### CREDITS
-Special thanks for their invaluable feedback, advice, suggestions and fixes to: wtaysom, adehvadeh, shaokun and rainchen.
+Special thanks for their invaluable feedback, advice, suggestions and fixes to: wtaysom, adevadeh, shaokun and rainchen.

 ### PROJECT ON THE WEB